5th International HIV/Viral Hepatitis Co-Infection Meeting

 The 5th International HIV/Viral Hepatitis Co Infection Meeting will take place as a pre-conference prior to IAS 2019 in Mexico City, Mexico.
 Similarly to earlier editions, the meeting will provide a unique opportunity to bring together a diversity of scientific, technical and community interests to discuss current opportunities and challenges for increased prevention, diagnosis and treatment of viral hepatitis in people living with HIV (and other populations).
 The meeting will cover implementation challenges to achieving elimination of hepatitis B and C worldwide.
 This will include a focus on access to care for people living with HIV and other key and marginalized populations with overlapping risks for both HIV and viral hepatitis, such as people who inject drugs, prisoners, indigenous people, migrants and men who have sex with men.
 A session on HBV cure will take place in collaboration with the IAS HIV & HBV Cure Forum convened by the Towards an HIV Cure initiative.
 The programme will display a mixture of formats, including invited keynotes, debates and roundtables, as well as an abstract driven poster exhibition, which will help drive interest not only from people working in HIV, but also from people working primarily in the viral hepatitis field.
 In addition, a strong community participation will allow grounding the topics in real-life contexts and lived experiences.

-Abstracts submitted to IAS 2019 have the opportunity to be considered also for the 5th International HIV/Viral Hepatitis Co-Infection Meeting.
-For more information and to co-submit your abstract, please visit http://ias2019.org/Programme/Submissions/Abstracts-submission.
+Abstracts submitted to IAS 2019 had the opportunity to be considered also for the 5th International HIV/Viral Hepatitis Co-Infection Meeting.
+Abstract submission is now closed.

 Giten Khwairakpam, TREAT Asia, Bangkok, Thailand